-- Establish and maintain an ethos where pupils feel secure and are encouraged to talk and are listened to; - Ensure that pupils know that there are adults in the school whom they can approach if they are worried or are in difficulty, underpinned by established, well publicised and robust safeguarding procedures. - Incorporate across the curriculum, teaching / learning and opportunities that equip children with the skills and knowledge they need to stay safe from abuse and develop resilience and an awareness of possible grooming or influence by violent extremist ideas and the dangers and consequences in engaging in inappropriate behaviour online. - Ensure that all forms of unpleasantness and harassment, including allegations of child-on-child abuse, sexual violence and sexual harassment, transphobia, hate incidents and online bullying & abusive behaviour are dealt with at the appropriate level and in line with national and local guidance and procedures and not dismissed as immature behaviour or banter. - Educate all pupils and staff in relation to sexual violence and sexual harassment and ensure everyone knows this is not okay and will not be tolerated in our school or our community. - Ensure every effort is made to establish effective working relationships with parents and colleagues from other agencies. - Ensure that staff have an understanding of when to make referrals to the DSL when there are indicators or concerns of possible Neglect, Sexual, Physical or Emotional Harm and indicators of possible Child Sexual & Criminal Exploitation, Female Genital Mutilation, Radicalisation, School Attendance concerns, Child-on-Child Sexual Violence and Sexual Harassment and Forced Marriage and that they have access to additional advice and support. - Operate safe recruitment procedures and make sure that all appropriate checks are carried out on new staff and volunteers who will work with children. - Ensure that staff are aware of how and when to act on concerns that they have, and work in a safe and appropriate manner.
-They are aware that they are in a position of trust and what the implications are in relation to their working practice and out of school conduct and that their conduct towards pupils must remain beyond reasonable reproach.
+- Establish and maintain an ethos where pupils feel secure and are encouraged to talk and are listened to. - ➤ Ensure that pupils know that there are adults in the school whom they can approach if they are worried or are in difficulty, underpinned by established, well publicised and robust safeguarding procedures. - Incorporate across the curriculum, teaching / learning and opportunities that equip children with the skills and knowledge they need to stay safe from abuse and develop resilience and an awareness of possible grooming or influence by violent extremist ideas and the dangers and consequences in engaging in inappropriate behaviour online.

-• Fulfil the 'duty of care' towards staff by providing appropriate safeguarding guidance, induction and continuing training and support as required by KCSiE 2023.
+- Ensure that all forms of unpleasantness and harassment, including allegations of child-on-child abuse, sexual violence and sexual harassment, transphobia, hate incidents and online bullying & abusive behaviour are dealt with at the appropriate level and in line with national and local guidance and procedures and not dismissed as immature behaviour or banter. - Educate all pupils and staff in relation to sexual violence and sexual harassment and ensure everyone knows this is not okay and will not be tolerated in our school or our community. - Ensure every effort is made to establish effective working relationships with parents and colleagues from other agencies. - ➤ Ensure that staff have an understanding of when to make referrals to the DSL when there are indicators or concerns of possible Neglect, Sexual, Physical or Emotional Harm and Exploitation and indicators of possible Child Sexual & Criminal Exploitation, Female Genital Mutilation, Radicalisation, School Attendance concerns, Child-on-Child Sexual Violence and Sexual Harassment and Forced Marriage and that they have access to additional advice and support. - > Operate safe recruitment procedures and make sure that all appropriate checks are carried out on new staff and volunteers who will work with children. - Ensure that staff are aware of how and when to act on concerns that they have, and work in a safe and appropriate manner.
+They are aware that they are in a position of trust and what the implications are in relation to their working practice and out of school conduct and that their conduct towards pupils must remain beyond reasonable reproach. - Fulfil the 'duty of care' towards staff by providing appropriate safeguarding guidance, induction and continuing training and support as required by KCSiE 2024.

-3.4 A Range of Safeguarding Issues that Need to be Considered
+5.4 A Range of Safeguarding and Child Protection Issues that Need to be Considered.

-Reedness Primary School acknowledges that there is a broad range of specific, and at times interlinked safeguarding / child protection issues, that require vigilance and may need potential action for example, Early Help.
-See Appendix 1 and 8.
-These concerns can occur 'direct / in person' and / or online and straddle intrafamilial and extrafamilial settings (or both).
-This would include but not be limited to:
+There are a broad range of specific, and at times interlinked safeguarding / child protection issues, which require vigilance and may need potential action for example, Early Help.
+These concerns can occur 'direct / in person' and / or online and straddle intrafamilial and extrafamilial settings.
+The nature, extent and significance of the specific concerns will determine the decision making by the DSL / DDSL and subsequent action taken.